-As an early stage startup, data-driven decision making is the key to ensuring you have the necessary information you need to understand your company’s overall health and viability as you navigate the market.
+As an early-stage startup, data-driven decision making is the key to ensuring you have the necessary information you need to understand your company’s overall health and viability as you navigate the market.

-Taking a unit economics approach helps you ensure that you’re steering your company in the right direction, and that all aspects of your SaaS are driving profit and growth.
+Taking a unit economics approach helps you ensure that you’re steering your company in the right direction, and that all aspects of your SaaS business are driving profit and growth.
+In this article, we explain unit economics and its wider implications for growing a startup sustainably.

-Businesses are complex systems and measuring success can feel like a complicated and challenging process.
-With so many different strategies to consider and a never ending list of “key metrics” to keep track of, being an owner of an early stage startup can be overwhelming.
-Unit economics attempts to simplify all this complexity by measuring profitability on a per unit basis.
+Businesses are complex systems and measuring success often feels like a complicated and challenging process.
+With so many different strategies to consider and a never-ending list of key metrics to keep track of, being an owner of an early-stage startup can be overwhelming.

-By regularly evaluating the direct revenues and costs with your particular business model expressed on a per unit (per customer) basis, you are able to answer one of the most important questions: Can you make more profit from a customer than the total cost of acquiring them?
+With the unit economics approach, you regularly evaluate the direct revenues and costs with your particular business model expressed on a per unit (per customer) basis, so you can answer one very important question:

-This method of analysis enables you to make projections around how fast you can grow your business, and how profitable it is likely to be.
-It helps early stage startups gain a better understanding of their growth initiatives, such as whether allocating more budget to acquire more customers is worthwhile.
+This method of analysis enables you to make projections around how fast you can grow your business and how profitable it is likely to be.
+It helps early-stage startups gain a better understanding of their growth initiatives, such as whether allocating more budget to acquire more customers is worthwhile.

-Unit economics can be approached from two angles — looking at the ratio of customer lifetime value (LTV) to customer acquisition costs (CAC), or the payback period on CAC.
+SaaS unit economics can be approached from two angles — looking at the ratio of customer lifetime value (LTV) to customer acquisition costs (CAC), or the payback period on CAC.

 LTV to CAC ratio